Skip to main content

 • Full tuition

-• Annual professional allowance for books, certifications, and professional development travel of $6,000.
+• $6,000 annual professional allowance for books, certifications, and travel

-• Participation in SFS community of students at BYU and nationally.
+• Faculty mentoring and participation in SFS community of students at BYU and nationally

 • Be full-time student on track to graduate at planned time.